-Thus patients must be instructed in the correct administration of DUOVENT®.
+Thus patients must be instructed in the correct administration of BERODUAL.
 Care must be taken not to allow the product to enter the eyes.

-It is recommended that the nebulised solution is administered via a mouth piece.
+For BERODUAL solution for inhalation, it is recommended that the nebulised solution is administered via a mouth piece.
 If this is not available and a nebuliser mask is used, it must fit properly.
 Patients who may be predisposed to glaucoma should be warned specifically to protect their eyes.